meadsteve/meadsteve.github.io/_posts/2014-05-09-softwareantifragility.markdown

 #### Closing thoughts
 Errors and failures don't have to be negative.
 When handled correctly they are in fact a valuable form of data that allows us to improve our software.
+I think the following is required to become anti-fragile:

+ * Errors must be known.
+This can be through logging, well defined metrics, or good client comms.
+If the errors aren't quantified then nothing can be down about them.
+ * The system should be relatively robust and modular.
+A small mistake shouldn't take down our server for example.
+ Large failures could hide the small, more useful failures.
+ * Change must be able to happen quickly.
+ This enables new versions of the software to be exposed to the same feedback process and improved upon in the same way.

+Some of the above is necessarily vague.
+The exact values will depend on the context.
 I like to think I write robust software.
 Can I move to anti-fragility?

 [book-antifragile]: http://en.wikipedia.org/wiki/Antifragile